AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ## Merge policies {#merge-policies}

-The metrics displayed in the [!UICONTROL Profiles] dashboard are based on merge policies being applied to your Real-time Customer Profile data.
-When data is brought together from multiple sources to create the customer profile, it is possible for the data to contain conflicting values (for example, one dataset may list a customer as "single" while another dataset may list the customer as "married").
+The metrics displayed in the [!UICONTROL Profiles] dashboard is based on merge policies being applied to your Real-time Customer Profile data.
+When data is brought together from multiple sources to create the customer profile, the data can contain conflicting values.
+For example, one dataset may list a customer as "single" while another dataset may list the customer as "married".
 It is the job of the merge policy to determine which data to prioritize and display as part of the profile.

 For more information on merge policies, including how to create, edit, and declare a default merge policy for your organization, please begin by reading the [merge policies overview](../../profile/merge-policies/overview.md).

-The dashboard will automatically select a merge policy to display, but you can change the merge policy that is selected using the drop down menu.
-To choose a different merge policy, select the drop down next to the merge policy name and then select the merge policy that you wish to view.
+The dashboard will automatically select a merge policy to display, but you can change the merge policy that is selected using the drop-down menu.
+To choose a different merge policy, select the drop-down next to the merge policy name and then select the merge policy that you wish to view.

 >[!NOTE]
 >
->The dropdown menu shows only merge policies related to the XDM Individual Profile Class, however if your organization has created multiple merge policies, it may mean that you will need to scroll in order to view the complete list of available merge policies.
+>The dropdown menu shows only merge policies related to the XDM Individual Profile Class.
+However, if your organization has created multiple merge policies, it may mean that you will need to scroll in order to view the complete list of available merge policies.

 ![](../images/profiles/select-merge-policy.png)